Roan Mountain (Roan Highlands): Geology

+The mountains were formed between 200 million and 400 million years ago during the Appalachian orogeny, when the North American and African plates collided, thrusting the rock upward.
 Among the rocks that make up Roan Mountain, the oldest are a type of metamorphic rock known as Cranberry gneiss.
 Formed over a billion years ago from ancient ocean sediments, they are among the oldest in the United States.
 Roan gneiss, another type of metamorphic rock found on the mountain, was formed roughly 800 million years ago.
 Also in abundance is Beech granite, a type of igneous rock believed to be 700 million years old.
-The mountains themselves were formed between 200 million and 400 million years ago during the Appalachian orogeny, when the North American and African plates collided, thrusting the rock upward.

 Ecology

-The grassy Appalachian balds and spruce-fir forests of the Roan are globally imperiled ecosystems.
+The grassy Appalachian balds and Southern Appalachian spruce–fir forest of the Roan are globally imperiled ecosystems.
 The Roan Highlands are an incredibly biodiverse region which hosts dozens of rare, threatened, and endangered species.
 Five federally endangered species and one federally threatened species can be found at the Roan.